MuViCo/MuViCo/documentation/userguide.md

 ## Adding an element

-You can add an element in three ways:
+You can add an element in different ways:

 - Click the **"Add Element"** button to open the element creation panel.
 - **Double-click** anywhere on the screen to open the panel.
 This will automatically set the screen and index based on where you clicked.
 - **Drag and drop** a file directly to the screen.
+- You can copy an existing element by clicking its **copy button**, and then click the desired position to paste it.

 ![Add element](./images/add_element.png "Add element")